apache/druid/docs/content/tutorials/tutorial-batch.md

 Click `Next: ...` twice to go past the `Transform` and `Filter` steps, you do not need to enter anything there and applying ingestion times transforms and filters is out of scope of this tutorial.

-In the schema stage you can configure which dimensions (and metrics) will be ingested into Druid.
+In the schema stage, you can configure which dimensions (and metrics) will be ingested into Druid.
 This is exactly what the data will appear like in Druid once it is ingested.
 Since our dataset is very small go ahead and turn off `Rollup` by clicking on the switch and confirming the change.